Tecnativa/stock-logistics-workflow/stock_package_info/README.rst

 * Computed fields in `stock.picking` are not stored because the dependant field is an O2M relation that is never implicitly set via ORM or views.
-* I have no idea what product.packaging.total does or is meant for.
-It's basically useless, but for some reason embedded in everything.

 Bug Tracker
 ===========